SantiMelo7/Portafolio/README.md

 ## Description
 <div aling="center">

-**I'm a passionate frontend web developer with experience in crafting dynamic and engaging user interfaces.
+-**I'm a passionate frontend web developer with experience in crafting dynamic and engaging user interfaces.
-I've built my own portfolio as a showcase of my work, highlighting projects that demonstrate my skills in web development.
+I've built my own portfolio as a showcase of my work, highlighting projects that demonstrate my skills in web development.**

-My focus lies in creating intuitive, responsive websites that deliver an exceptional user experience.
+-**My focus lies in creating intuitive, responsive websites that deliver an exceptional user experience.
 I'm continuously learning and exploring new techniques and technologies to enhance my skills and stay abreast of the latest trends in web development.**

 </div>

 ## Images of the page